tegenton/pset-4/README.md

 `isNotEqual` shoud be a publicly available method that accepts a `String` as input, and returns a `boolean` as output.

-Given a `String`, `str`, determine whether the number of case-sensitive appearances of the word `is` equals the number of case-sensitive appearances of the word `not`.
+Given a `String`, `str`, determine whether the number of case-insensitive appearances of the word `is` equals the number of case-insensitive appearances of the word `not`.
 Return `false` if the following specifcations are not met.
 * `str` must not be `null`

 ```